Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Other Courtroom Policies and Recommendations

-Special accommodations: Requests for reasonable accommodations for persons with disabilities must be made five (5) days before your hearing.
-Requests for an interpreter for persons with limited English proficiency must be made ten (10) days in advance of the hearing.
+Special accommodations: Requests for reasonable accommodations for persons with disabilities must be made five days before the hearing.
+Requests for an interpreter for persons with limited English proficiency must be made 10 days in advance of the hearing.